From Denial to Triumph: How the Internet and Kindness Rebuilt a Young Girl’s Confidence with a Bionic Arm

 “They sent us a letter saying it was not medically necessary for Remi to have a Hero Arm and that it was for cosmetic use only,” her mother, Jami Bateman, lamented to the Washington Post.

 Having dreams dashed is never easy, especially for a child who had just tasted the freedom a bionic arm could give.
 Picture a little girl in Colorado, testing her limits by cutting food, and for the first time, playfully pinching her dad’s hat right off his head.
-It’s the kind of fish-out-of-water situation that inspires movies.
+It’s the kind of fish-out-of-water scenario that inspires movies.
 “I loved it so much — I could function like a full human,” Remi proudly declared.

 Heroes Among Us: When Strangers Become Saviors